openregulatory/templates/templates/qms/sop-product-certification-and-registration.md

 The technical documentation for the medical device is compiled by following respective processes for development (e.g. software development, risk management, usability testing).
-The Product Manager is responsible to coordinate this process step with all relevant members of the organization.
+The Product Manager is responsible for coordinating this process step with all relevant members of the organization.
 Documentation for different versions of the device is kept separate.

 The Product Manager maintains a Medical Devices List according to MDR Annex II Sec 1.2 that provides an